I found it striking that the edition Ekstasis Magazine sent me features the view I've always written about on its cover...

-I found it interesting that the edition Ekstasis Magazine wanted to send me would have the view I've always written about on the cover.
-The nighttime scene I've passed countless times on the train ride home, the view of the cityscape's brilliant enormity never lasting long enough.
-The journey over the bridge always wistful and fleeting.
+the nighttime scene I've passed countless times on the train ride home.
+The vision of the cityscape's brilliant enormity never lasting long enough; the journey over the bridge always wistful and fleeting.

 Several months ago, I posted a photo I took of the glistening row of buildings at dusk with psalm 137:4 written beneath it: